Aurora: Occurrence

-Most auroras occur in a band known as the "auroral zone", which is typically 3° to 6° wide in latitude and between 10° and 20° from the geomagnetic poles at all local times (or longitudes), most clearly seen at night against a dark sky.
-A region that currently displays an aurora is called the "auroral oval", a band displaced by the solar wind towards the night side of Earth.
+Auroras are most commonly observed in the "auroral zone", a band approximately 6° (~660 km) wide in latitude centred on 67° north and south.
+The region that currently displays an aurora is called the "auroral oval".
+The oval is displaced by the solar wind, pushing it about 15° away from the geomagnetic pole (not the geographic pole) in the noon direction and 23° away in the midnight direction.
+The peak equatorward extent of the oval is displaced slightly from geographic midnight.
+It is centred about 3–5° nightward of the magnetic pole so that auroral arcs reach furthest toward the equator when the magnetic pole in question is in between the observer and the Sun, which is called magnetic midnight.

 Early evidence for a geomagnetic connection comes from the statistics of auroral observations.
 Elias Loomis (1860), and later Hermann Fritz (1881) and Sophus Tromholt (1881) in more detail, established that the aurora appeared mainly in the auroral zone.

 In northern latitudes, the effect is known as the aurora borealis or the northern lights.
-The former term was coined by Galileo in 1619, from the Roman goddess of the dawn and the Greek name for the north wind.
 The southern counterpart, the aurora australis or the southern lights, has features almost identical to the aurora borealis and changes simultaneously with changes in the northern auroral zone.
-The aurora australis is visible from high southern latitudes in Antarctica, Chile, Argentina, South Africa, New Zealand and Australia.
-The aurora borealis is visible from areas around the Arctic such as Alaska, the Canadian Territories, Iceland, Greenland, Norway, Sweden, Finland and Siberia.
-On rare occasions the aurora borealis can be seen as far south as the Mediterranean and the southern states of the USA.
+The aurora australis is visible from high southern latitudes in Antarctica, the Southern Cone, South Africa, Australasia, the Falkland Islands, and under exceptional circumstances as far north as Uruguay.
+The aurora borealis is visible from areas around the Arctic such as Alaska, Canada, Iceland, Greenland, the Faroe Islands, Scandinavia, Finland, Scotland, and Russia.
+A geomagnetic storm causes the auroral ovals (north and south) to expand, bringing the aurora to lower latitudes or higher in the south.
+On rare occasions, the aurora borealis can be seen as far south as the Mediterranean and the southern states of the US while the aurora australis can be seen as far north as New Caledonia and the Pilbara region in Western Australia.
+During the Carrington Event, the greatest geomagnetic storm ever observed, auroras were seen even in the tropics.

-A geomagnetic storm causes the auroral ovals (north and south) to expand, bringing the aurora to lower latitudes.
-The instantaneous distribution of auroras ("auroral oval") is slightly different, being centered about 3–5° nightward of the magnetic pole, so that auroral arcs reach furthest toward the equator when the magnetic pole in question is in between the observer and the Sun.
-The aurora can be seen best at this time, which is called magnetic midnight.